prozorecJP/nanobsd/README.md

 # Note
 typical_embedded in embedded/common configures some files, such as etc/rc.conf, boot/loader.conf.
 This function also sets root password as root, and timezone if NANO_TIME_ZONE is set.

-# Limitation
+Currently only one partition is allocated for nanobsd to minimize the image file size.
+Secondary partition can be created create_alt_partition script in /root.

-Currently only one partition is allocated for nanobsd, no secondary partition is available for backup.
+Scripts (updatep1 and updatep2) are merged into update.
+This script checks current active partition and updates alternate partition.